 Learn to do nothing

 In today’s world, we associate being busy with being productive.
 This isn’t the case.
 You can be a constant ball of activity without actually achieving very much.
 Embrace the art of totally switching off and doing nothing.
 Read a book, listen to music try and blank your mind and only think about the words or the melody.
+Or, go the extra step and try outdoor therapy.
+You can understand how amazing this type of therapy is from the Second Nature Utah Reviews.
 If you find your mind wandering, start again.
 You’ll find it easier the more you practice.

 Your mind deserves a little TLC too.
 Try some of these tips and you’ll soon notice the difference.